Network-Aware Optimization of Distributed Learning for Fog Computing

 Since $\sqrt{G_i(t)^{-1}}$ is a convex function of $G_i(t)$, with this choice of error cost, (\ref{eq:dataOpt}--\ref{eq:cap}) becomes a convex optimization problem and can be solved relatively easily in theory.
 When the number of variables is large, however -- e.g., if the number of devices $n > 100$ with $T > 100$ time periods, as could be the case in the applications discussed in Section \ref{subsec:intro:scenarios} -- standard interior point solvers will be prohibitively slow \cite{wong2016efficiency}.
-In such cases, we may wish to approximate the error term with a linear function and leverage faster linear optimization techniques, i.e., to take the error cost as $f_i(t)G_i(t)$ but with $f_i(t) < 0$ since the error decreases when $G_i(t)$ increases.
-If we neglect the offloaded data $s_{ij}(t)$ for $j\neq i$, we can rewrite this cost as $f_i(t)D_i(t)[1 - r_i(t)]$, which is equivalent to minimizing $-f_i(t)D_i(t)r_i(t)$.
-The error costs from the offloaded data can then be folded into the communication costs $c_{ij}(t)$, and we can approximate the error cost as $-f_i(t)D_i(t)r_i(t)$.
-Intuitively, discarding data implies a less accurate model, where $f_i(t)$ may be chosen to decrease over time to be consistent with Theorem~\ref{thm:error}.
-We experimentally validate such error bounds in Section~\ref{sec:implementation}.
+In such cases, we may wish to approximate the error term with a linear function and leverage faster linear optimization techniques, i.e., to take the error cost as $-f_i(t)G_i(t)$ so the error decreases when $G_i(t)$ increases.
+This choice eliminates the diminishing marginal returns in $G_i(t)$.
+For learning tasks that are of a critical nature (e.g., object detection in smart vehicles~\cite{cisco-5giiot}), this may actually be more desirable in order to prioritize the trained model accuracy.
+Ultimately, in practice, the desired relationship between the resource and error costs in the optimization depends on the particular application.